This post is also available in:

 - Allowances

-Allowances are taxable employer payments for transportation, meals, etc.
+Allowances such as employer payments for transportation, meals, etc. are taxable.

 - Director’s Fees